ayshaax/reproducible_research/README.md

 Reproducibility is essential for scientific progress: it allows us to grasp the reliability of our analyses, and makes our work accessible and transparent to our peers to be assessed independently.
 As a minimal requirement, we should be able to reproduce our own findings from the data we have collected (even if it's from a project we did years ago!).
 In a similar way, our peers should be able to reproduce our findings when given the data and enough information to follow the steps we took to make our inferences.
 As a scientist, your results will be much stronger and have broader impact if they are made accessible, transparent and reproducible.

-In this practical, you will learn to carry out a reproducible data analysis of a biological problem using git, GitHub and R.
+In this practical, you will learn to carry out a reproducible data analysis of a biological problem using `git`, GitHub and R.

 ## Git and GitHub

 **Git** is a version control system that was created to develop code and collaborate efficiently on coding projects.
 You can think of it as a system to organise your projects and that works as a **time machine**, keeping snapshots of the project folders and files during its development history.
 It also allows you to keep different versions of the code simultaneously, and therefore it's ideal for splitting tasks amongst colleagues, reducing the risk that the whole project will break.
 If a [bug](https://en.wikipedia.org/wiki/Software_bug) is introduced by accident at some point during development, you can always "jump back in time" to a working version of the project, saving you lots of time and frustrations.

-**GitHub** is a cloud platform based on git that allows users to store files, track changes, discuss, organise projects, work collaboratively and make their code accessible to others.
-By hosting git projects on GitHub, we can store them on a remote server (they will survive if we lose our laptop in a river during fieldwork!), they can be accessed online by your teammates who can collaborate on your projects and you can make them available to the wider scientific community.
+**GitHub** is a cloud platform based on `git` that allows users to store files, track changes, discuss, organise projects, work collaboratively and make their code accessible to others.
+By hosting `git` projects on GitHub, we can store them on a remote server (they will survive if we lose our laptop in a river during fieldwork!), they can be accessed online by your teammates who can collaborate on your projects and you can make them available to the wider scientific community.

 Many state-of-the-art, open-source software projects used in modern biological research are freely available on GitHub, for example: